in2workspace/in2-eudistack-wallet-core-ui/README.md

 </div>

 # Introduction
-IN2 Wallet Front is the presentation side application for the IN2 Wallet project.
-It is a Ionic Angular application.
+Altia EUDIStack Wallet Core UI is the presentation side application for the Altia EUDIStack Wallet project.
+It is an Ionic Angular application.

 ## Architecture
 The application is based on the following architecture: